mecastilloc/burger-sequelize/README.md

 1. install all the dependencies needed with **`$npm install`**  Note tha the file package.json already has what you need

+2. Create the data base burgers_db and change your data base settings in `config.json` file

-2. Navigate to the app folder and start a console
+3. Navigate to the app folder and start a console

-3. Start Express server with `$ node server.js`
+4. Start Express server with `$ node server.js`

-4. On your web browser go to `localhost:3000`
+5. On your web browser go to `localhost:3000`

-5. Enjoy
+6. Enjoy

 ## COMMITS

-**_Commit 10_**
+**_Commit 3_**

-Readme.md file update with all i formations about the app.
-Deploy to Heroku completed.
+Readme.md file update with all information about the app.
+Deploy to Heroku started.
 See live Demo.

-**_Commit 9_**

-Added data base settings to Heroku deploy

-**_Commit 8_**

-jQuery logic completed to interact with the web page and the data base.

-**_Commit 7_**

-Handlebars configuration completed page is rendered correctly.

-**_Commit 6_**

-test.html added to tes de final app's view to be replicated on Handelbars views.
-CSS file completed for styling.

-**_Commit 5_**

-Burger controller completed, not tested yet.

-**_Commit 4_**

-App set up completed: Server code created, configuration (connection to Data base and custom orm coded), model code created, controller settings added.
-Now app is able to listen at localhost and connect to Data base.

-**_Commit 3_**

-Data Base  connection setup, base queries created.

 **_Commit 2_**

-File structure created. package.json file

-created, npm dependencies installed
+Code adapted to function with sequelize.

 **_Commit 1_**